cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 Urbit is your personal server, identity, IP address, VM (virtual machine) and an operational system.
 It is the new computer science.
 Improved and more efficient.
 At the same time, Urbit can help us to envision the initial vision of peer to peer internet.

 ### What's Ethereum?
 Ethereum is the largest distributed computer in the world today.
-It is the lego bricks of blockchain technology, that allows developers to create applications on top of the Ethereum blockchain with the use of smart contracts.
+It is the Lego bricks of blockchain technology, that allows developers to create applications on top of the Ethereum blockchain with the use of smart contracts.

 ### What's Cosmos?
 Cosmos is the next evolutionary step in blockchain technology.
 Just like Ethereum, it allows developers to create individual things.
 Arther than focusing on applications.
 It allows developers to create independent blockchains (with the help of modules - prebuild kits that contain what you need and the ability to modify them as you wish), with their own applications, behaviour rules, etc. What's more important, is the ability of these blockchains to communicate one with another via exchanging value (data).

 ### Why do you gift these particular communities?
-We believe that those gifts can help grow the protocol, as a result, it will gain a massive benefit via the economic integration of the largest developers, the most innovative and of the most promising communities withing the open-source space.
+Those gifts can help grow the protocol.
+As a result, it will gain a massive benefit via the economic integration of the largest developers, the most innovative and of the most promising communities withing the open-source space.

-### Are there any aidrops?
+### Are there any airdrops?
 Yes.
 The gifts are that exactly.

 **Governance and entities**
 ### What is governance in cyber?
 the cyber protocol is governed by its users.
 We will talk about specifics further.
 But, the idea is that it is the users that should decide (by coming to a majority agreement) on what is and should be happening in terms of development, what rewards they should receive, how should a certain something work and so on.

 ### What is cyber~Foundation?
 The role of cyber ~Foundation is to help the community govern the protocol via an Aragon DAO.
 It is a fund managed via a decentralized engine, charged with the donated ETH and managed by the community (agents of the protocol).